Llewdur/simple-crud-demo/README.md

 No email styling done as we dont have a CI

+I did not cater for deleting a language which is "in use"

 I deliberately did not add RefreshDatabase to the tests

 I did not cater for user add/edit when no languages/interests are available for selection